Wichita State University Libraries: WSU Special Collections and University Archives

 WSU Special Collections and University Archives includes rare books, incunabula, historical Kansas maps, photographs, records of the history of [Wichita State University] (as well as its preceding institutions, the University of Wichita and Fairmount College) and a growing manuscript collection of more than 700,000 documents.
-Featured archival collections include the papers of abolitionist William Lloyd Garrison, the Baughman Collection of Early Kansas Maps and local history, the Gordon Parks Collection and a number of collections of congressional papers, most notably those of Kansas Congressman, and later U.S. Secretary of Agriculture, Dan Glickman.
+The library currently holds over 200 digital collections.
+One example of their digital collection is that of their oil industry photographs that provide a peak into the oil industry with images depicting a time period between 1924 and 1949.
+Additional featured archival collections include the papers of abolitionist William Lloyd Garrison, the Baughman Collection of Early Kansas Maps and local history, the Gordon Parks Collection and a number of collections of congressional papers, most notably those of Kansas congressman, and later U.S. secretary of agriculture, Dan Glickman.
 Digital Collections presented by Special Collections and University Archives feature rare books, historical papers, maps and photographs as well as WSU and Wichita-area history.